Digital Marketing

 Step 3: Choose the Most Relevant Performance Marketing Channels

-Now, the challenge is to choose the top performance marketing channels that help you achieve your business goals.
+Now, the challenge is to choose the top-performing marketing channels that help you achieve your business goals.

 While there may not be one magic channel for all your performance campaigns, some advertising platforms may be better suited for certain goals and target audiences.